+This Monster Hunter Rise tips and tricks feature is only on Switch.
 While you can unlock special layered armor through Monster Hunter Rise amiibo, you can also get free item sets through a daily lottery that can be done up to three times a day.
 You earn a single lottery entry by scanning an amiibo once.
 The lottery rewards range from traps, demondrugs, different bombs, and more.
 Do this so you have a lot of items to get you by in the early and late parts of Monster Hunter Rise.

 Hopefully my Monster Hunter Rise tips and tricks helped you get the most out of the early parts of the base game.